Descanonge/neba/docs/source/config/usage.rst

 .. note::

     The loaders :class:`.TomlkitLoader`, :class:`.YamlLoader` and
-    :class:`.JsonLoader` are based on it, as they return a nested mapping.
+    :class:`.JsonLoader` are based on it.